theOGognf/rl8/README.rst

 ========

-**rl8** is minimal in that it limits the number of interfaces required for training a policy with PPO, even for customized policies, without restrictions on observation and action specs, custom models, and custom action distributions.
+**rl8** is minimal in that it limits the number of interfaces required for training a policy with PPO without restrictions on observation and action specs, custom models, and custom action distributions.

 **rl8** is built around six key concepts:

 * **The environment**: The simulation that the policy learns to interact with.
-  The environment is *always user-defined*.
 * **The model**: The policy parameterization that determines how the policy processes environment observations and how parameters for the action distribution are generated.
-The model is *usually user-defined* (default models are sometimes sufficient depending on the environment's observation and action specs).
 * **The action distribution**: The mechanism for representing actions conditioned on environment observations and model outputs.
 Environment actions are ultimately sampled from the action distribution.
-  The action distribution is *sometimes user-defined* (default action distributions are usually sufficient depending on the environment's observation and action specs).
 * **The policy**: The union of the model and the action distribution that actually calls and samples from the model and action distribution, respectively.
-The policy handles some pre/post -processing on its I/O to make it more convenient to sample from the model and action distribution together.
-The policy is *rarely user-defined*.
 * **The algorithm**: The PPO implementation that uses the environment to train the policy (i.e., update the model's parameters).
-All hyperparameters and customizations are set with the algorithm.
-The algorithm is *rarely user-defined*.
 * **The trainer**: The high-level interface for using the algorithm to train indefinitely or until some condition is met.
 The trainer directly integrates with MLflow to track experiments and training progress.
-The trainer is *rarely user-defined*.

 Quick Examples
 ==============